Write your own tests!

 There are three cases:

-1. You are not expecting an exception and do not (want to) care about it.
+- You are not expecting an exception and do not (want to) care about it.

-Then let it simply occur and if it is a checked exception make your test method throw it.
+Then let it simply occur and if it is a checked exception make your test method throw it. - You want specific code not to throw an exception and you want to test for that.

-Wrap the suspect code in a lambda and invoke it using assertThatCode( suspectCode ).
+Wrap the suspect code in a lambda and invoke it usingassertThatCode( suspectCode )

-3. You want a specific exception to be thrown under specific a circumstance.
+. - You want a specific exception to be thrown under specific a circumstance.

-Wrap the exception-causing code in a lambda and catch and inspect the resulting exception using assertThatThrownBy( causingCode ).
+Wrap the exception-causing code in a lambda and catch and inspect the resulting exception usingassertThatThrownBy( causingCode )

-In AssertJ the exception testing helpers have a format that deviates from the assertThat().someCheck(…) style.
 This inconsistency has to do with the way the exceptions causing code must be called, and cannot easily be avoided.
-We propagate one form, declaring a lambda first, and use that as the parameter to the exception asserter.

 Ignore or pass on